sv3ndk/kafka-topic-offset-datadog/readme.md

 ![](datadog_area_graph.png)

-This graph quickly become un-interresting since as the offset becomes very large, it becomes essentially a flat line and does not provide much insight.
+This graph quickly becomes un-interresting since as the offsets becomes very large, it tends to a set of flat line that do not provide much insight.